Godsmith/trainfinity3/README.md

 ### Issues

+- When two stations are four tiles apart on the same rail, increasing the platform length to 5 removes the platform for one of the stations
 - Sometimes the initial map is created without any iron ore, for example
 - Test the case where removal of a bit of train track makes two stations become one
 - If there are multiple stations accepting the same thing adjacent to a platform, the